nicholasdille/container-slides/160_gitlab_ci/230_docker/exercise.md

 # Docker

+We will build a container image and use a service for this.

 !!! tip "Goal"
     Learn how to...

-    - build a container image...
+    - build a container image
-    - ...using a service
+    - use a service to run the Docker daemon

 ## Preparation